dengoswei/spaxos/Impl-HowTo.md

          - for index in (nextMinIndex, min(nextMinIndex+11, maxIndex)), but not yet have corresponding spaxos instance: create a empty spaxos instance, and try to issue a broadcast pb.MsgCatchUp req;
          - for index already in insgroup, the catch up procedure is relayed on timeout setting;
        - spaxos instance: only response pb.MsgCatchUp req if ins is masked as chosen;
+       NOTICE: (TOFIX) catch up msg will be broadcast to all peers;

     - propose restriction:
       // FOR MORE GENERAL PROPOSING